Do you love your dog to hell and back?

 When your canine is stressed, he may seek refuge under the bed to relieve his tension.
 Perhaps he is bothered by a new pet or has been through a painful incident lately.

-Your dog may be worried due to a recent transfer to a new home or the arrival of a new member of your family.
+Your dog may be worried due to a recent transfer to a new home or the arrival of a new family member.
 The death of a loved one, whether two-legged or four-legged, can induce worry in your dog.

 Contact your vet if your dog is constantly lurking beneath the bed.
 Your veterinarian may be able to give medicine to alleviate your dog’s anxiousness.